 Voice: Am I getting a sense of the ‘you’ in the writing?
 Is the voice consistent?
 Am I finding any of the writing too derivative of another writer?

 Point of View: Is the point of view (First, Second, Third Person and all their derivations) working for the type of story you are telling?
 Is that POV consistently held or does it morph into another POV as a convenience?
 If it is a first person narrative, is your narrator trustworthy or untrustworthy?
 Do you ‘head hop’, making the narrative choppy?

 Dialogue: Do your characters speak like real people, or does it read like prose in quotations?
 Does their voice and vernacular fit their backgrounds, age, and education?
-Do you properly employ dialog tags (he said, she said, and all their derivations).
-Are your dialog tags too adverb heavy?
+Do you properly employ dialogue tags (he said, she said, and all their derivations).
+Are your dialogue tags too adverb heavy?
 Is the reader libel to get lost and lose track of your characters in the dialogue?
 Does the dialogue serve a purpose?
 Does it have its own narrative, tell its own story?
 Is there subtext?
 Or does the dialogue merely exist to convey backstory or exposition?

 Recommendations: Unlike other services, as a paid beta reader, I do my best to brainstorm prescriptive solutions to problems within the story.
 I like to ‘what if’ the stuffing out of a manuscript and pass my thoughts on to you.
 That said, I am not here to hijack your story, just offer the possibilities I saw as I read.